How to Create & Use UI Tooltips (+Examples)

-When new users log into an application, they have little knowledge of its capabilities.
-Your product needs a comprehensive new user onboarding flow and product tour to guide customers through all your app’s critical processes, educate your users, and ultimately drive product adoption.
+Your product needs a comprehensive new user onboarding flow and product tour to guide customers and end-users through your app’s critical features and workflows, educate your users, and drive product adoption.

-However, a one-time tutorial isn’t enough.
+However, one-time tutorials aren’t enough.
 To retain knowledge, your users must receive real-time guidance and in-app learning inside your product’s interface, or you’ll risk losing these customers.

-You need to provide contextual, in-app guidance and support.
+You need to provide contextual, in-app guidance and support to supplement your UX/UI and nudge end users.
 You need to create tooltips.

 This is an example of a tooltip!